 Another contributing factor can be a preference in implant type.
 Many women change their mind after spending some time with their breast implants and feel a switch from saline to silicone or vice versa would be better for them.
-This may be to remove a rippling effect in the breast or simply to have a more natural feel.
+This may be to remove a rippling effect in the breast implant, or simply to have a more natural feel.

-Regardless of the reasons for seeking out a breast revision surgery, it is important to know as much as possible about breast revision procedures and for the patient to arrive at their consultation with a list of questions to ask of the cosmetic surgeon.
+Regardless of the reasons for seeking out breast revision surgery, it is important to know as much as possible about breast revision procedures and for the patient to arrive at their consultation with a list of questions to ask the cosmetic surgeon.
 Education is the best tool in having a successful procedure.

+The patient should also avoid alcohol for one week prior to and after surgery, and try to decrease their salt intake.
+Even moderate levels of salt consumption can increase swelling.
 Most of all, drink plenty of water.
 Water can flush harmful toxins out of our system and can help our body to reach top form.
-For the recovery process to be the best it can be, drink plenty of water leading up and after a cosmetic procedure.
+For the recovery process to be the best it can be, drink plenty of water leading up to and after a cosmetic procedure.